pramjoshcyb/C---Assessment/DeveloperWorkbook.md

 - the use of header files in C
 - the use of C libraries

 A medium size application development source code can be divided into multiple files to avoid confusion and make the code easier to read or make it more maintainable.
+If every file relates to a certain topic, developers would know exactly where to look.
+Each individual file is easy to track because the overall program has been split into various files.
+The benefit of dividing the source code into multiple files is also so that the files can be moved as a whole instead of copying and pasting.

 The use of header files in C like #include <stdio.h> allows the developer to access various libraries in the C language.
-Function prototypes include
+In C programs it keeps all the constants and global variables and the function prototypes in the header files and includes that header file when its needed.
+Header files are needed because the code has to know the contents of the prebuilt libraries and the built binary of a specific project needs to know the contents of the prebuilt libraries.
+Firstly, the code will not pay attention to how the libraries are put together, it extracts the function prototypes and puts them into a separate file which is called the header.
+Once the header file is needed for the program, the code will automatically realise that ie needs to utilise the system library.
+Primary use of header files is to import functionalities from different libraries.

 The use of C libraries when developing a medium size app include libraries like standard libraries, math libraries, graphic libraries and crypto libraries.
-They allow code to be reused in different applications.
-They contain 3rd party software.
+They allow code to be reused in different applications and they contain 3rd party software.
+Basically a libary in the C language is a collection of functions and declarations which is revealed for usage by other programs.
+It consists of an interface which is saved as a .h file and the implementation which ends in a .c file.
+The C standard library is a reference for coding in C to assist programmers in their projects.
+The C math library contains different mathematical functions which takes double as an argument and returns double as the result.
+Basically the C libraries are included because they function and assist in writing code that has many uses, a dedicated collection of developers are constantly making them better.
+It saves writing out general functions like print to screen, calculating addition or square root because the libraries have already created them.
+It saves time, effort and makes the programe expandable because with the world constantly changing the application is expected to work everywhere so the library functions help because they perform the same thing on each computer.